 Flexible is not the same as “unplanned”.
 When it comes to a little coffee break or a short idling near the computer, there is no need to schedule the time for a break.
 But when it comes to the 30-minute meal break or some longer breaks, it is usually possible to schedule them in advance.

-A lunch break is a great example for yet another reason – usually, employees will go to eat something together.
+A lunch break is a great example for yet another reason – typically, employees will go to eat something together.
 When scheduling the break in advance, multiple teams can synchronize and integrate.

 There is no point in delivering a break policy if there is no way to check if the employees are sticking to it.
 And the only way to do so is to check the employee break time.